-How To Clear the Cache in Kodi
+How to Clear the Cache in Kodi

-Media center software is a great place to store, organize, and watch your video content, and Kodi is one of the very best platforms out there for streaming video, audio, and music from set-top boxes or Android devices to televisions and home theaters.
+Media center software is a great place to store, organize, and watch your video content.
+Kodi is one of the very best platforms out there for streaming video, audio, and music from set-top boxes or Android devices to televisions and home theaters.
 Kodi has a terrific interface, a vast library of add-ons and plugins, and a quick and easy setup method, so it’s no wonder that so many people have moved all their watching into the streamlined Kodi interface.

 Installing Super Repo

 If you’re a long-time Kodi user, you’ve no doubt added dozens of repositories and plugins through the internal file browser.
 If you’re new to the platform, however, it can be a bit overwhelming.
-No worries—installing Super Repo, or any other repository for that matter is easy and fast.
+No worries—installing Super Repo, or any other repository for that matter, is easy and fast.

-- Start by heading into the settings menu of Kodi 17 by clicking or tapping the gear icon on the left-hand menu.
-This is where you’ll find the internal file browser needed to add repositories and other third-party plugins.
+- Start by heading into the settings menu of Kodi by clicking or tapping the gear icon on the left-hand menu.
+This option is where you’ll find the internal file browser needed to add repositories and other third-party plugins.

 Using Simtech Wizard